Losing Coolant But No Leak? Here’s Why And How To Fix

 Image credit: DieselPowerSource/YT

-Some turbos are also cooled by a mix of engine oil, which, after burning up in the engine, will exit the tailpipe as black smoke.
+Some turbos are also cooled by a blend of engine oil, which, after burning up in the engine, will exit the tailpipe as dark smoke.

 Other signs of a turbo seal leak include reduced engine power and whining noises from the turbocharger.
 A turbo “boost” indicator may also light up on the dash or, in some cases, a check engine light.